Single Page Interface, Google App Engine and 28Kb

 The answer is YES!

-ItsNat v1.1.1 adds another interesting method ItsNatServletContext.setSessionSerializeCompressed (boolean) that serves to automatically compress (with gzip) the serialized data saved in session, reducing the amount of data that GAE (or any other environment or session replication serialization for failover) is going to transport between nodes.
+ItsNat v1.1.1 adds another interesting method ItsNatServletContext.setSessionSerializeCompressed (boolean) that serves to compress (with gzip) the serialized data saved in session, reducing the amount of data that GAE (or any other environment or session replication serialization for failover) is going to transport between nodes.
 Other interesting method is ItsNatServletContext.setSessionExplicitSerialize (boolean) intended to simulate the behavior of cloud environments such as GAE but in a single instance.

 What if we take all this into practice?